hynekral/English-for-designers/02-intentional-aboutness/case-study.md

  The offering motive for theatre was the theatre mask, of course.
 The dialogue represent the best, as I think, quotation marks.
 So let’s try to put these motives together.
 And *voilá*, what have we got?
 The new logo!

 ![Logo origin.
 Theatre masks + quotation marks = new logo](logo_origin.png)

+Then I started thinking about the connection of the logo and the whole visual identity i wanted to create.
+As I was thinking I realised that quotation marks are truly beneficial element, therefore I defined them as the main motive that will be appearing through the visual identity.

+I created patterns consisting of the quotation marks and used them on posters and tickets.

+Because there will be various events taking place in the theatre, I tried to design several motives that would distinguish the events, for example masks representing theatre plays or headphones representing music…

+Quotation mark could also appear in the restroom.